Maintaining Blades

 ‘Special Black’ Finish:

 The special black finish we offer for most of our carbon steel blades is exceptionally rust resistant and relatively hard-wearing.
 If you want it to stay pristine, keep it away from acidic juices, or use our leather and knife balm as a protective layer as the colouring can be bleached by acid over time.
-If you do end up with marks on the blade that you don’t like; just send us a message, all of our hidden tang handles are removable to allow re-finishing.
+Marks on the blade will patina naturally over time and continue to protect the steel, but if you don't like the look just send us a message, all of our hidden tang handles are removable to allow re-finishing.

 Wax Coating: